 TiN, TiAIN

-TiN and TiAlN are PVD hard coatings that boost wear, heat, and corrosion resistance on tools and dies with minimal dimensional change.
+TiN and TiAlN are PVD hard coatings that add thin, wear-resistant, low-friction surfaces to tools and metal parts with minimal dimensional change.

 Overview